tstack/lnav/README.md

-In case some MESSAGE fields contain special characters such as ANSI color codes which are considered as unprintable by journalctl, specifying `journalctl`'s `-a` option might be preferable in order to output those messages still in a non binary representation:
+In case some MESSAGE fields contain special characters such as ANSI color codes which are considered as unprintable by journalctl, specifying `journalctl`'s `-a` option might be preferable in order to output those messages still in a non-binary representation:

 ```
 $ journalctl -a -o json | lnav